supercollider/supercollider/CONTRIBUTING.md

 			origin	https://github.com/your-name/supercollider.git (push)
 			upstream	https://github.com/supercollider/supercollider (fetch)
 			upstream	https://github.com/supercollider/supercollider (push)
+	- Now you can proceed to updating your fork (see below).

-- Update your fork:
+- If you have already created the *upstream* remote, update your fork:
-	- Be sure to have all local changes committed before doing this.
+	- **Be sure to have all local changes committed before doing this!**
+	- Checkout the `develop` branch:	`git checkout develop`
-	- Pull changes from *upstream*:	`git fetch upstream`
+	- Pull changes from *upstream*:	`git pull --rebase`
-	- Checkout your local `develop` branch:	`git checkout develop`
+	- If you have already created your topic branch:
-	- If you have already created your topic branch, update it with the changes in the `develop`:
+		- Update your branch with the changes in the `develop`:
 		`git rebase develop topic/branch-description`
+	- If you have **not** yet created your topic branch, proceed to creating it as described in the [Pull Requests section](#before-making-changes)

 ### Additional resources